MDShaafi/skrctf-writeup/reverse-engineering/The Kolona Virus/readMe.md

         kolona.write(chr(ord(c) ^ ord(key[i % len(key)])))
 ```

-From here I just created a nex python file called flag.py copy pasted the code and saved it and then run it.
+From here I just created a new python file called flag.py copy pasted the code and saved it and then run it.
 Only to end up with a error...
 ```python
 └─$ sudo python flag.py
 Traceback (most recent call last):